craigbarnes/showdown/README.md

-mdview
+Showdown
 ======

-mdview is a simple [Markdown] previewer.
+Showdown is a simple [Markdown] previewer.
 It renders Markdown as HTML (using [Lunamark]) and loads it in a [WebKitGTK] view (using [LGI]), so instead of doing this: